-- All students in grades 3 12 are required to take the state assessment.
-It evaluates performance on grade level standards in the areas of Reading, Writing and Math. - For High School students, the state assessment is administered in the Spring during the student's 10th grade year.
+All students in grades 9 and 11 are required to take Arizona state assessments that evaluate performance on grade level standards in the areas of Reading, Writing, Science and Math.
+9th graders take the ACT Aspire assessment and 11^{th} graders take both the ACT and AzSCI assessments.